microsoft/pxt/multiplayer/README.md

 ### Misc Notes
 * The app will hot-reload as you make code changes.
 Pretty neat!
 * If your css changes aren't appearing, or styles look broken, run `pxt buildcss` in the `pxt-arcade` folder and it should refresh.
-* Debugging with breakpoints is best done in the browser's developer console.
-  * Look for sources under `top/localhost:3000/static/js/<local folder path>/pxt/multiplayer/src`
 * Dependencies shared with `react-common` are sourced from the root `node_modules` folder, and are therefore not specified as production dependencies in this project's `package.json`.
 This is to avoid multiple instances of stateful libraries getting loaded (`react` and `react-dom`, namely).
   * This is accomplished using a workaround supplied by the `react-app-alias-ex` package.